 If the oil level warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary.
+11. Turn the engine off, wait a few minutes until the oil settles, and then check the oil level one last time

 Coolant